 Culture Immersion With Culture Quest at The Lauder Institute

-Culture Quest is for students seeking an adventure along with a unique way to experience multiple foreign cultures in a short period of time.
+Culture Quest is for students seeking an adventure as well as unique way to experience multiple foreign cultures in a short period of time.

 Every year, upwards of 50 Lauder students, their partners, and occasionally alumni, race through a region of the world in teams of four or five, scoring points along the way for engaging in activities from interviewing government officials to attending a wedding to learning an indigenous musical instrument to advising small businesses.
 The more teams interact with local residents and discover the culture firsthand, the higher their score.